Architecture of the 60s: Carlo Scarpa, Olivetti, Querini Stampalia

 The great architect Carlo Scarpa (Venice 1902 - Sendai 1978) had a unique ability to "read" historic places, and to understand the particular force and meaning they had in their contemporary urban settings. the transformation of a building occurred always in this harmonious context.

 This can be seen especially in Venice, his hometown.
 Here Scarpa was able to achieve in his works an extraordinary balance between the substantive and weighty history of Venetian architecture and his understanding of the present time.
+My tour offers a historical perspective that shows how the very nature of Venice architecture flows into the work of Scarpa, intertwining with his modern vision.

 In the Olivetti Shop in Piazza San Marco, that was intended by Adriano Olivetti, who commissioned the work, to be a "calling card" for his typewriter industry, scarpa transformed a long and narrow room into an elegant, vertical space.
 Although he uses traditional materials such as mosaic, terrazzo, brass and white stone, he gives them a modern twist through the way he handles them.